 Probiotics: It is supremely important to increase your child’s probiotic intake during a yeast infection.
 Make sure you choose a high quality supplement that has a high adherence rate.
 More on probiotics here.

 Epsom salt, tea tree oil and vinegar baths: Epsom salt helps detoxify the body, while tea tree oil and vinegar eliminate yeast.
 This is helpful if your child is uncomfortable due to a yeast rash.
 When my son felt itchy, the bath did wonders.

 Sunlight treatments: Sun kills yeast!
 If your child has a yeast diaper rash or irritated bottom, have them sit in the sun for 15-20 minutes and expose the infected area.
 This was a sight to see at our house, but the results were dramatic.

-Additional anti-candida herbs to consider: Oleic acid (from olive oil), thyme oil, olive leaf extract, biotin, caprylic acid, pau d’arco.
-Go here to learn more about how to beat candida for good.
+Additional anti-candida herbs to consider: Oleic acid (from olive oil), thyme oil, olive leaf extract, biotin, caprylic acid, pau d’arco, cat’s claw.

 To Increase Immune Function, Lower Systemic Inflammation and Support Detoxification: